AdhamSalem21/RoboProject/README.md

 ## Methodology
 The movement code is desired to satisfy two main task:
 ### Movement to target
 To achieve this we make use of the atan2 function from the math library named goal_heading in our code, which helps with calculating the angle of target from the robot.
-To reach the target we umake use of goal heading by moving the robot using veh.step which is a function in the robotics toolbox which needs two arguments the speed and an angle.
+To reach the target we umake use of goal heading by moving the robot using veh.step which is a function in the robotics toolbox which needs two arguments, the speed and an angle.
 The angle in the step is uses the goal_heading which makes the robot move towards the target with a steady speed and with an angle that ensures it reaching the target.
 Once it reaches the target, the robot stops.
 ### Avoid obstacles
+To avoid obstacles a function was defined and named as Avoid_obstacles.
+This function uses the readings of the sensor which gives the distance and the angle between the robot and the obstacle.
+The loops used basically check if the distance between them is lesser than 3 and the angle is lesser than pi/4 and then returns false, if not it keeps moving towards the target normally.
+If false is returned, it is used in the movement where the robot has a steering angle of pi/4.
+### Overall Functionality
+- The user inputs the target and the robot coordinates and the number of obstacles.
+- The sensor calculates distance and angle between robot and obstacles.
+- Goal_heading calculates angle between robot and target.
+- Robot gets a steady speed of 2 and an angle = Goal_heading.
+- If the distance between the robot and the obstacle is lesser than 3 it checks if the angle is lesser than pi/4 and if so it gives a steering angle to the veh.step function of pi/4.
+- Robot steers away from obstacles and stops at the target coordinates.

 ![Navigation code](Body code.png)